Club address: Level 1, 280 Pitt Street, Sydney near Bathurst St

 Sydney PC and Technology User Group

-Click for a Word copy of the Membership - Application Form or Click for a PDF copy and enjoy the friendly self-help education in the use of personal computers plus a wide variety of software programs with members of the Sydney PC User Group Inc.
+Click for a Word copy of the Membership - Application Form or Click for a PDF copy and enjoy the friendly self-help education in the use of personal computers plus a wide variety of software programs with members of the Sydney PC & Technology User Group Inc.

 ANNUAL MEMBERSHIP SUBSCRIPTIONS AND ATTENDANCE FEES

 Membership is granted on an annual basis, terminating on the last day before the anniversary of the date of joining or renewal.
 Membership and attendance fees are determined by the committee and are set in accordance with the Constitution.
 Except for special courses and tutorials, the following schedule of annual membership subscription and attendance fee shall apply commencing 28 March 2017